 When it comes to the call centers, there are basically two types.
 Inbound and outbound call centers both use advanced software to improve the efficiency of operations.
 Therefore, maximize the effectiveness and productivity of the agents working in a call center.
 While many call center software systems are capable of providing both, it’s still important to recognize key differences that separate inbound and outbound call centers to know what to look for when making a decision on which solution will best serve your business needs.

 The ‘inbound’ refers to the direction of the call just as the name suggests.
 Inbound call centers receive and handle phone calls from current and potential customers.
 Instead of actively making calls, inbound call center agents react to situations initiated by customers and find effective ways to resolve them accordingly.

 Inbound callers are usually seeking technical support and product or service assistance – given the nature of these calls, inbound call centers tend to be more customer-service focused.
 Considering the growing customer demands for immediate service, many inbound call centers are expected to be available 24/7.
-The staff is typically hired based on the amount of anticipated calls.
+The staff is typically hired based on the number of anticipated calls.

 Most of inbound call center service providers rely on the IVR (Interactive Voice Response) technology and intelligent call routing systems to ensure callers are connected to the right agents.
 The idea behind designing inbound call center solutions is to keep agents as busy as possible, reduce the number of call drops and cut down call waiting times.
-In this type of call centers, first call resolution (FCR), average seed of answer, average handle time, abandoned call rate, average call transfer rate and customer satisfaction score (CSAT) are the top metrics to measure.
+In this type of call centers, first call resolution (FCR), average speed of answer, average handle time, abandoned call rate, average call transfer rate and customer satisfaction score (CSAT) are the top metrics to measure.